riverlane/QStone/docs/source/index.rst

 For more information on the `config.json` format refer to the associated [json schema](qstone/utils/config_schema.py).
 Among the other things, the config file allows setting different polling/querying/scheduling policies for handling shared access to the QPU.
-Only SLURM currently supports the high-performance (lowest-latency) "SCHEDULER" mode" please refer to [SLURM](SLURM.md) for more information.
+Only SLURM currently supports the high-performance (lowest-latency) "SCHEDULER" mode" please refer to :ref:`slurm-label` for more information.

 - Alternatively call the generator in script: